French corvette Bayonnaise (1793): Career

 Bayonnaise was being built as a privateer when the Ministry of Marine requisitioned her in 1793 before she sailed.
 The Ministry assumed the construction contracts and purchased her in March 1794.

 Bayonnaise participated in the Croisière du Grand Hiver, an unsuccessful sortie by the French fleet at Brest on 24 December 1794.

 Her hull was coppered in 1795 in Brest.
 She was officially renamed Brême that year, but apparently the new name was roundly ignored.

 In late 1798, under lieutenant de vaisseau Jean-Baptiste-Edmond Richer, she ferried 120 prisoners from Rochefort to French Guiana.
-She then ferried troops and despatches from Cayenne to Guadeloupe, and headed back for France.
+She then ferried troops and dispatches from Cayenne to Guadeloupe, and headed back for France.

 She became famous for the action of 14 December 1798, in which she captured the much stronger 32-gun Ambuscade off the Gironde.
 Ambuscade was blockading Rochefort, when the smaller Bayonnaise captured her.
 Ambuscade had ten men killed, including her first lieutenant and master, and 36 wounded, including her captain.
 Bayonnaise had 30 killed, and 30 badly wounded, including Richer and his first lieutenant.

 The court martial exonerated Captain Henry Jenkins of Ambuscade, though a good case could be made that he exhibited poor leadership and ship handling.
-The French brought her into service as Embuscade; the Royal Navy later re-captured her.
+The French brought her into service as Embuscade; the Royal Navy later recaptured her.